THIS DATE IN HISTORY: April 12

 1987: The Great One scores a goal and has four assists to help the Edmonton Oilers to a 6-3 win against the Los Angeles Kings in Game 4 of the Smythe Division Semifinals at the Forum in Inglewood, California.
 The goal and three of the assists come in the third period, when the Oilers score four times to blow open a game that's even at 2-2 through two periods.

 1988: The opponent and venue are different but Gretzky's numbers are the same: He has a goal and four assists in the Oilers' 6-2 victory against the Winnipeg Jets in Game 5 of the Smythe Division Semifinals.
-Mark Messier and Jari Kurri each score twice for the Oilers, who eliminate the Jets and go on to win the Stanley Cup for the fourth time in five years.
+Mark Messier and Jari Kurri each has two goals and two assists for the Oilers, who eliminate the Jets and go on to win the Stanley Cup for the fourth time in five years.

 1991: Gretzky is in his third season with the Kings, but his April 12 magic hasn't disappeared.
 He has four assists to power Los Angeles to a 7-4 victory against the Vancouver Canucks in Game 5 of the Smythe Division Semifinals.
 The four assists give him 200 in Stanley Cup Playoff competition.